-If I could step back in time to the day that my young husband was diagnosed with terminal brain cancer, what would I tell myself?
+(Also published on Women's spiritual poetry blog) If I could step back in time to the day when my young husband (36 years of age) was diagnosed with terminal brain cancer, what would I tell myself?
 What would I tell the ambitious, independent, achievement focused, busy young woman who was trying to balance starting a family...
 Continue Reading →

 Small unsolicited acts of kindness are like tiny rainbows that provide light and love through the heavy fog of grief and challenging times.
 People often say "Let me know there if there is anything I can do".
 When people said it to me I would usually smile and say thank you but rarely take them up on...
 Continue Reading →